Style Guide

 • Links to other Pages (Within the same Wiki group)

-A key feature of Wiki Wiki Webs is the ease of creating hyper links in the text of a document.
+A key feature of wiki-based systems is the ease of creating hyperlinks (or short links) in the text of a document.
 PmWiki provides multiple mechanisms for creating such links.

 Links to other pages in the wiki